arpitasarkardata/marketing-ab-test-analysis/README.md

 # Marketing A/B Test Analysis: Ad vs. PSA Conversion Impact

-**TL;DR:** Designed and analyzed an A/B experiment on 588K users to quantify the business impact of ad exposure on conversion.
+ Designed and analyzed an A/B experiment on 588K users to quantify the business impact of ad exposure on conversion.
 Found a statistically significant 43% relative lift (p < 0.001) in the ad group vs. PSA control, and made a launch recommendation weighing statistical significance, practical significance, and sample-size limitations.

 ---